Cosmos-it/guide-to-develop-on-dragonchain/README.md

 ### Node example
 [Go here](https://github.com/dragonchain-inc/custom-contract-node-sdk)

 > Our system also allows developers to add scheduled smart contract execution using a cron expression or seconds between broadcasts.
 For example, `cron='* * * * *'` and `seconds=59` are both valid.
 These fields are optional.
-If you are going to use a scheduler, you can only use a cron or seconds, not both.
+If you are going to use a scheduler, you can only use a cron expression or seconds, not both.

 ### Contribute SDK

-Currently, Dragonchain supports two SDKs ([Python](https://github.com/dragonchain-inc/dragonchain-sdk-python) and [Node.js](https://github.com/dragonchain-inc/dragonchain-sdk-node)), but any language could be used to interface with a chain.
-If you have any questions, concerns, or would like to contribute to a DragonchainSDK or create your own, please join our community developer forum on Telegram (Community Dragonchain Dev Official).
+Currently, Dragonchain supports three SDKs ([Python](https://github.com/dragonchain-inc/dragonchain-sdk-python), [Node.js](https://github.com/dragonchain-inc/dragonchain-sdk-node), and [Golang](https://github.com/dragonchain-inc/dragonchain-sdk-go)), but any language could be used to interface with a chain.
+If you have any questions, concerns, would like to contribute to a DragonchainSDK or create your own, please join our community developer forum on Telegram (Community Dragonchain Dev Official) and/or link your GitHub account to (https://dragonchainforum.dev/).